SONGS ARE PLAYED IN THE PERFORMANCE:

 Dear audience, please note that the scenic design of the performance uses a large amount of organic materials (dried flowers, hay, sorghum, stabilized limonium), which may cause an allergic reaction.

-Opening night is June 12, 2023
+The premiere is on June 12, 2023

 Media about the performance